IfzaRasool/ruby-group-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby Group Capstone Project
+# Ruby Group Capstone Project - 'Things' Catalog App

 In this project, we create a console app that helps to keep a record of different types of things you have won: books, music albums, movies, and games.
 We base our app on a UML class diagram.
 Data is stored in JSON files and also in a database with tables structure analogical to our program's class structure.
 Built with RUBY | RSPEC | RUBOCOP | PostgreSQL